-13. Investment property continued Development property and land is where the whole or a material part of an estate is identified as having potential for development.
+13. Investment property continued

+Development property and land is where the whole or a material part of an estate is identified as having potential for development.
 Assets are classified as such until development is completed, and they have the potential to be fully income generating.
 Development property and land is measured at fair value if the fair value is considered to be reliably determinable.
-Where the fair value cannot be determined reliably, but where it is expected that the fair value of the property will be reliably determined when construction is completed, the property is measured at cost less any impairment until the fair value becomes reliably determinable or construction is completed, whichever is earlier.
-It is the Group's policy not to capitalise overheads or operating expenses and no such costs were capitalised in either the year ended 31 December 2024 or the year ended 31 December 2023; however £2.1 million (2023: £3.3 million) of finance costs have been capitalised in the year to 31 December 2024.
+Where the fair value cannot be determined reliably, but where it is expected that the fair value of the property will be reliably determinable of the property is measured at cost less any impairment until the fair value becomes reliably determinable or construction is completed, whichever is earlier.
+It is the Group's policy not to capitalise overheads or operating expenses and no such costs were capitalised in either the year ended 31 December 2023; however £2.1 million (2023: £3.3 million) of finance costs have been capitalised in the year to 31 December 2024.
 Refer to note 17 for more details.